 The best way to experience fly fishing in the Land of the Giants is by jet boat (power drifter).
-These boats are used to travel across Holter Lake and up to Hauser dam.
+These boats are used to travel across Upper Holter Lake and up to Hauser Dam.
 Upon arrival, guides will row using oars, just like a traditional drift boat.
-The current is moderate, but the deeper runs and riffles demand mobility.
-This is where a jet boat shines.
-Unlike traditional drift boats that require a shuttle, a jet boat allows anglers to motor upstream and fish multiple prime spots throughout the day.
-Our guided fishing trips depart from the Gates of the Mountains marina every morning beginning in April and end in November.
+The current is moderate, but the deeper runs and riffles demand mobility—this is where a jet boat shines.
+Unlike traditional drift boats that require a shuttle, a jet boat allows anglers and guides to motor upstream and fish multiple prime spots throughout the day.
+Our guided fly fishing trips depart from the Gates of the Mountains Marina every morning, beginning in April and running through October.

 Fly Fishing the Land of the Giants

 Surrounded by breathtaking scenery, anglers can cast their lines against a backdrop of towering cliffs, rolling hills, and expansive open skies.
 Rainbow and brown trout measuring up to 24 inches are not uncommon.
 These massive fish are a true testament to the health and vibrancy of the fishery.
-In my experience, most trout over 24 inches are caught in the lower reaches of the river, where the currents are slow to moderate.
+The majority of trout over 24 inches are caught in the lower reaches of the river, where the currents are slow to moderate.
 These trophy fish thrive in the slower sections of the river, where they don’t have to expend unnecessary energy.

 Best Time to Fish the Land of the Giants

-One of the best times to fly fish in the Land of Giants is during the annual PMD and Caddis hatch.
+One of the best times to fly fish in the Land of Giants is during the annual pale morning dun (PMD) and Caddis hatch.
 These hatches begin in late June and run through August.
 During the Caddis hatch, the Missouri River is alive with large trout feeding on the surface.
-The Pale Morning Dun hatch typically begins mid June offering fantastic dry fly fishing on the Land of Giants.
+The Pale Morning Dun hatch typically begins late June offering fantastic dry fly fishing on the Land of Giants.
 Pods of rising trout can be seen sipping these pale yellow mayflies in the slicks or back eddies along the river banks.

 Missouri River Fishing Seasons

-The Land of Giants fishes best from April through December.
+The Land of Giants fishes best from April through November.
 In the summer, trout move out of Holter Lake and begin to swim upriver, searching for cooler, more oxygenated water.
 During the fall, the weather cools down, and the trout become more active as they prepare for winter.
 Fall trout can and will feed heavily in preparation for the colder months.
-Fall is a great time to fish with sinking fly lines and large streamers.
+If you are a streamer junkie fall is a great time to fish with sinking fly lines and large flies.
 Big brown and rainbow trout become more aggressive and are more likely to chase larger flies.

 Fly Fishing Methods